samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 - Non-secure / at risk of choke point failures.
 There are plenty of recent well publicized problems with security, outages and lost data.
 The reason for this is that centralised hyperscale architectures are inherently non-secure - and failures at a single hyperscale location can cause widespread contagion and outages.

-ThreeFold believes the solution to these $trillion problems is migration of IT capacity to the Edge - ie a “hyper-distributed” network architecture.
+ThreeFold believes the solution to these $trillion problems is migration of Internet IT capacity to the Edge - ie a “hyper-distributed” network architecture.
 Edge networks will not necessarily replace the existing hyperscale capacity powering today’s cloud - rather, Edge networks will scale to meet the increased capacity demands going forward.

 In 2025 c 60% of new internet infrastructure will be decentralized and located at the edge of the operator networks, using alternative locations which have stable (renewable) power and reliable connectivity.